Tuv01/Spring_Cloud_Microservice_Deploy/README.md

 # Final Project: Web Development with Java Spring Framework
 ## by Peter the Great St. Petersburg Polytechnic University

-RESTFull Web Services with Spring MVC and Hibernate CRUD The task is to develop of RESTFull Web Services with Spring MVC and Hibernate CRUD on an arbitrary topic: library of books
+The task is to develop of RESTFull Web Services with Spring MVC and Hibernate CRUD on an arbitrary topic: library of books